Age Discrimination Lawyer in Allentown, PA

 What Laws Prohibit Workplace Age Discrimination?

-Age discrimination at work is prohibited by two laws: a federal law called the Age Discrimination in Employment Act of 1967 (ADEA) and a state law called the Pennsylvania Human Relations Act (PHRA).
-Some cities and towns, like Philadelphia and Allentown, have their own laws prohibiting age discrimination at work.
+Age discrimination in the workplace is prohibited by two laws: the federal Age Discrimination in Employment Act of 1967 (ADEA) and the Pennsylvania Human Relations Act (PHRA).
+Some cities and towns, like Philadelphia and Allentown, have their own laws prohibiting age discrimination in the workplace.
 The U.S. Equal Employment Opportunity Commission (EEOC) enforces the ADEA.
 The Pennsylvania Human Relations Commission (PHRC) enforces the PHRA.

 All of these laws generally prohibit the same kind of discriminatory conduct in the workplace.
 The biggest difference between the laws is to which employers they apply.
 For example: